 Activity: City tour, Biking

 Around the Annapurna bike tour is an amazing journey that offers some of the most astonishing and striking biking routes in the world.
-Annapurna biking tour presents you one of the most challenging explorations forms the high hills to the flatland.
+Annapurna biking tour presents you with one of the most challenging explorations from the high hills to the flatland.
 Annapurna mountain bike tour explores lush fields and forests to the mountains into the desert-dry trans-Himalayan region that lies on the edge of the Tibetan Plateau.
 Annapurna is the most popular biking area of Nepal offering a great variety of beautiful landscapes, nature & the culture of the central Himalayan.
-The wonderful views of untouched snow clad mountains and colorful ethnical cultural activities of locals make the mountain biking trip unforgettable.
+The wonderful views of untouched snow-clad mountains and the colorful ethnical and cultural activities of locals make the mountain biking trip unforgettable.

-From Kathmandu, our bus takes you to Besisahar, the starting point for Annapurna circuit trek and our ride begins.
-Through a series of formidable gorges, the trial takes to the upper Annapurna regions like Chamje, Bagarchhap, Chame, Pisang and exotic Manang valley.
-Each of these villages offers you most amazing views of great Himalayas so near that your eyes won’t believe it.
-We then start our trip to the Himalayas making up to 5416 m Thorang La pass, the highest pass of the tour and down to Muktinath and Jomsom with the thrilling descent of 2700 m.
-We have massif view of Annapurna, Gangapurna, Nilgiri and many more.
-The picturesque Manang and Mustang valley, magnificent Kali Gandaki and Marsyandi Rivers, close up views of the Himalayas, varied ecosystems, green paddy fields and oak forests, arid deserts and the deepest gorge in the world make your mountain bike tour in Annapurna forever experience of life.
+From Kathmandu, our bus takes you to Besisahar, the starting point for the Annapurna circuit trek and our ride begins.
+Through a series of formidable gorges, the trial takes to the upper Annapurna regions like Chamje, Bagarchhap, Chame, Pisang, and exotic Manang Valley.
+Each of these villages offers you the most amazing views of the great Himalayas so near that your eyes won’t believe it.
+We then start our trip to the Himalayas making up to 5416 m Thorang La pass, the highest pass of the tour, and down to Muktinath and Jomsom with the thrilling descent of 2700 m.
+We have a massif view of Annapurna, Gangapurna, Nilgiri, and many more.
+The picturesque Manang and Mustang valleys, magnificent Kali Gandaki and Marsyandi Rivers, close-up views of the Himalayas, varied ecosystems, green paddy fields and oak forests, arid deserts, and the deepest gorge in the world make your mountain bike tour in Annapurna forever experience of life.

 Day 01: – Greetings at Kathmandu Airport

-The very next morning, after breakfast you will leave for a full day sightseeing tour around Kathmandu valley.
-You can visit sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square reflects the ancient Nepalese culture.
-On return to your hotel you will have time to explore the local area, have dinner and perhaps take a leisurely stroll through the popular streets.
+The very next morning, after breakfast you will leave for a full-day sightseeing tour around Kathmandu valley.
+You can visit the sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
+The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square reflect the ancient Nepalese culture.
+On return to your hotel, you will have time to explore the local area, have dinner, and perhaps take a leisurely stroll through the popular streets.

 Day 03: – Drive Kathmandu to Besi Sahar (820m)

-Take a vehicle or tourist bus to Besi Sahar, about 6 hours drive.
-If you reach Besi Sahar at lunch time, ride along the road to Bhulbule on your mountain bike.
+Take a vehicle or tourist bus to Besi Sahar, about 6 6-hour drive.
+If you reach Besi Sahar at lunchtime, ride along the road to Bhulbule on your mountain bike.

 Day 04: – Besisahar/Bhulbhule to Bahundanda (1270m)